 Division 4 — Guarantees

-88. Guarantees
+88. Guarantees by Treasurer

 (1) The Treasurer, with the Minister’s concurrence, may, in the name and on behalf of the State, guarantee the performance by a port authority, in the State or elsewhere, of any financial obligation of the port authority arising under section 85.